-If the failures of RPF/Certified Specialist (CRM) responsibility are well-documented (e.g. violations, citations, court records, or other documents), the RPF/Certified Specialist (CRM) is given an opportunity to provide his or her side of the story in response to the issues of concern (allegations).
-The RPF/Certified Specialist (CRM) is advised that the reply may be used against him or her in the process, and may choose not to respond.
+If For instance, if the failures of RPF/Certified Specialist (CRM) responsibility are well-documented (e.g. violations, citations, court records, or other documents), the Executive Officer may determine that minimal investigation is required.
+At a minimum, the RPF/Certified Specialist (CRM) is should be given an opportunity to provide his or her side of the story in response to the issues of concern (allegations).
+The RPF/Certified Specialist (CRM) is should be advised that the reply may be used against him or her in the process, and may choose not to respond.
 If needed, expert witnesses may be involved to establish RPF/Certified Specialist (CRM) prudent standards of conduct given the same set of circumstances.
 If the RPF/Certified Specialist (CRM) is willing to admit to any failures of responsibility, the Executive Officer may suggest the RPF/Certified Specialist (CRM) sign a Stipulated Agreement implementing specified discipline (i.e., suspension--some portion of which may be "stayed" thereby triggering probation; or revocation).

-When the issues are not well-documented, the Executive Officer initiates an investigation.
+WhenOn the other hand, when the issues are not well-documented, the Executive Officer initiates an may initiate a more thorough investigation.
 This may involve professional investigators from the Department of Consumer Affairs, which is the agency most involved with California licensing boards.
 The investigator gathers the evidence of what occurred, and is subject to the Evidence Code.
 Professional investigator direction and advice is provided by the Executive Officer, and in some cases, independent RPFs/Certified Specialists (CRMs).
 The investigator interviews witnesses while stressing the confidential nature of the matter, and gathers leads as appropriate.

-As soon as all information necessary for professional investigation is obtained, the RPF/Certified Specialist (CRM) is notified by the Executive Officer who will explain that Professional Foresters Registration is coordinating an investigation on complaint allegations.
+As soon as all information necessary for professional investigation is obtained, the RPF/Certified Specialist (CRM) is should be notified by the Executive Officer who will explain that Professional Foresters Registration is coordinating an investigation on complaint allegations.
 The Executive Officer may enumerate the allegations to the RPF/Certified Specialist (CRM) under investigation or the investigator may make the allegations known when presenting questions.
-When the RPF/Certified Specialist (CRM) is personally contacted by the investigator, the RPF/Certified Specialist (CRM) will be asked if he/she is willing to be interviewed to discuss facts important to the case.
-The RPF/Certified Specialist (CRM) is also allowed to make a written statement.
+When the RPF/Certified Specialist (CRM) is personally contacted by the investigator, the RPF/Certified Specialist (CRM) will should be asked if he/she is willing to be interviewed to discuss facts important to the case.
+The RPF/Certified Specialist (CRM) is also allowed to may also make a written statement.
 The RPF/Certified Specialist (CRM) may refuse to be interviewed.
 The investigator may ask the RPF/Certified Specialist (CRM) details about occurrences important to the case.
 Information gathered may be used against the RPF/Certified Specialist (CRM).

 These stages in the process are sensitive because many RPFs/Certified Specialists (CRMs) feel they should be able to face his/her accuser at this point.
 Because no Accusation has been filed, there is no accuser.
 Many RPFs/Certified Specialists (CRMs) feel they should have an attorney present when talking with the investigator, but it is not required.
 Only facts are being gathered for consideration by the PFEC to recommend appropriate action.
-At any time evidence warrants criminal action, however, the investigator may read the RPF the Miranda rights prior to gathering statements.
+At any time evidence warrants criminal action, however, the investigator may read the RPF the Miranda rights may, prior to gathering statements, remind the RPF/Certified Specialist (CRM) of his or her rights not to answer questions and that any statements made can be used as part of the disciplinary process and any related criminal action.
 A Criminal Complaint may be independently requested by Consumer Affairs, Division of Investigation, or a District Attorney if the evidence warrants such action.